Begin of page section:

 The online journal AmLit - American Literatures, located at the Research Area American Studies II at the University of Graz, offers a publication forum for scholarly essays from the fields of American, Canadian, and Latin American literary studies that deal with fictional, non-fictional, and graphic texts, as well as book reviews.
 The unique philosophy of the journal is its focus on current questions and discourses in literary studies, especially with regard to the research areas ‘Digital Literature & Cultures’, ‘Transnational & Border Studies’ and ‘Visuality & Trans-/Intermediality.’

-• African American & Ethnic Studies
+• African American, Ethnic & Critical Race Studies

-• New Historicism
+• New Historicism & Cultural Materialism

 Proposal Guidelines